-10 Based on internal criteria for segmentstion of customers.
+10 Enterprises with annual income of sales up to BGN 15 mln. regarding the internal criteria for segmentstion of customers.

 Throughout the year, Fibank continued to promote its credit products tailored to specific sectors or areas of business, such as office purchase/repair, or working capital for small and medium-sized companies operating in the field of information technology.
 A new campaign was launched for business credit cards, with pre-approved limits for SME customers of the Bank.
 The Bank also increased its efforts in offering factoring services to Bulgarian companies as an alternative to working capital loans.